Vizzuality/heco-invest/backend/ENV_VARS.md

 Control if jobs routes are available (default false) IS_JOBS_INSTANCE

+staging|production, NOT the same as RAILS_ENV as that is "production" in staging as well INSTANCE_ROLE=

 BACKEND_URL (without protocol)
 RAILS_RELATIVE_URL_ROOT (if running backend application in sub url, like /backend)